 – a short film by acclaimed film-maker Carlos Javier Ortiz from Chicago called ‘We all we got’ which documents a communities resilience in the face of gun violence

 – a powerful collection of images by photographer Antonio Olmos, who documented every murder scene in London during 2011-2012

 – an iconoclastic and historic series of portraits by American photographer, Adler Garfield, who has photographed the student protesters from Parkland, Florida, advocating stricter gun controls in the USA

 Leroy James, 14, was stabbed to death in Ponders End Recreation Ground in Enfield.
 Photograph by Antonio Olmos

 About Gnome House

-Gnome House is a volunteer run community art space in Walthamstow, London.
+Gnome House is a volunteer run arts centre in Walthamstow, London.
 As an exhibition space we have a track record of exhibiting internationally recognised artists alongside community-led art organisations and schools.
 Gnome House opened in 2015 and is home to a 3000 sq ft exhibition space, cafe and world-class print-making studios.